 1.18.
 "Registry TLD" means the .club TLD.

 1.19.
-"Registry Operations" will be performed by Registry Service Provider who will have primary responsibility for operating and managing the Registry Services for the Registry Operator in compliance with the ICANN Registry Agreement for the TLD
+"Registry Operations" will be performed by Registry Service Provider who will have primary responsibility for operating and managing the Registry Services for the Registry Operator in compliance with the ICANN Registry Agreement for the TLD.

 1.20.
-“Registry Service Provider” refers to Neustar, Inc.
+“Registry Service Provider” refers to the company contracted by the Registry Operator to manage the Registry System.

 1.21.
 "Registry Services" Registry Services are, for purposes of this Agreement, defined as the following: (a) those services that are both (i) operations of the registry critical to the following tasks: the receipt of data from registrars concerning registrations of domain names and name servers; provision to registrars of status information relating to the zone servers for the Registry TLD; dissemination of Registry TLD zone files; operation of the registry zone servers; and dissemination of contact and other information concerning domain name server registrations in the Registry TLD as required by this Agreement; and (ii) provided by the Registry Operator for the Registry TLD registry as of the effective date of the Registry Agreement; (b) other products or services that the Registry Operator is required to provide because of the establishment of a Consensus Policy, Specification and/or Temporary Policy (as defined in the Registry Agreement); (c) any other products or services that only a registry operator is capable of providing, by reason of its designation as the registry operator; and (d) material changes to any Registry Service within the scope of (a), (b) or (c) above.